 About our analysis

-Information about our measurement framework for social mobility – the Social Mobility Index – and an introduction to the main statistical concepts used in State of the Nation 2023.
-For more information, see the main technical annex on GOV.UK.
+Information about our measurement framework for social mobility – the Social Mobility Index – and an introduction to the main statistical concepts used in State of the Nation.
+For more information, see the full technical annex on GOV.UK.

 Monitoring social mobility: the Social Mobility Index